joemzhao/ultradensifier/README.md

 ### Results

-Using the same Twitter embedding space in  _Rothe et al. 2016_, these codes perform roughly the same to the  [TensorFlow implementation](https://github.com/JULIELab/wordEmotions) -- 0.48 v.s.
-0.47 of kendall's tau on the SemEval2015 10B sentiment analysis task, which are unfortunately both lower than 0.65 reported by the original author.
-I haven't found potential bugs responsible to this performance gap -- if you noticed them please let me know.
+Using the same Twitter embedding space in  _Rothe et al. 2016_, these codes perform roughly the same to the  [TensorFlow implementation](https://github.com/JULIELab/wordEmotions) --  ~~0.48 v.s.
+0.47 of kendall's tau on the SemEval2015 10B sentiment analysis task, which are unfortunately both lower than 0.65 reported by the original author~~ 0.63 which are close to the reported value 0.65.
+Note, need to carry out evaluations on the joint vocabulary.

+To replicate results in other languages and domains, the original test sets are required but I did not find them.

 ### Some Discussion

 - **Efficiency**:  _Rothe el al. 2016_ reported that all experiments were finished in 5 mins.
 Unfortunately I am not able to achieve this speed as it takes me ~0.2s to compute an SVD of a 400 x 400 dense matrix using NumPy.
 Autograd frameworks can take more time.
-- **Orthogonal Constraint**: _Buechel et al._ reports that enforcing the orthogonal constraint introduces no difference on performance.
-Similar observations occur in this implementation too.
-The constraint regularizes optimization steps go along on the surface of the cube, but probably is not significant helpful when the evaluation metric is ranking based.
+- **Orthogonal Constraint**: _Buechel et al. 2018_ reports that enforcing the orthogonal constraint introduces no difference on performance.
+Similar observations occur in this implementation.
+Releasing the orthogonal constraint means we now can touch the norm of $Q$ so probably we need to regularize the $l2$ norm of $PQ$ such that the loss does not go to $-\infty$.
+Again, no improvements are observed in this case either.
+The orthorgonal constraint regularizes optimization steps go along the surface of the cube, but probably is not significantly helpful when the evaluation metric is ranking based.

 ### References